Yoh (wrestler)

+Yohei Komatsu (小松 洋平, Komatsu Yōhei) (born June 25, 1988), better known by his ring name Yoh (stylised in all caps), is a Japanese professional wrestler.
+He is signed to New Japan Pro-Wrestling (NJPW), and is one-third of the current NEVER Openweight 6-Man Tag Team Champions alongside Spiritech tag team partner Master Wato and Toru Yano in their first reign as a team and his second individually.

+After returning from his excursion, he was a part of the junior heavyweight tag team Roppongi 3K, along with Sho.
+The tag team were five-time IWGP Junior Heavyweight Tag Team Champions and three-time winners of the Super Junior Tag League.
+Additionally, Yoh is a one-time IWGP Junior Heavyweight Tag Team Champion (with Master Wato), a two-time NEVER Openweight 6-Man Tag Team Champion (the first alongside Hirooki Goto and Yoshi-Hashi), and won the Super Junior Tag League with Lio Rush.
+From 2017 to 2025, Yoh was a member of Chaos.

-Yohei Komatsu (小松 洋平, Komatsu Yōhei) (born June 25, 1988) is a Japanese professional wrestler signed to New Japan Pro-Wrestling (NJPW), where he currently performs under the ring name Yoh (stylized in all capital letters), he is a former one-time NEVER Openweight 6-Man Tag Team Champion alongside Hirooki Goto and Yoshi-Hashi.
-Before, he was a part of the junior heavyweight tag team Roppongi 3K along with Sho, and the two are the former five-time IWGP Junior Heavyweight Tag Team Champions.
-He has previously also worked for the American Ring of Honor (ROH) and Mexican Consejo Mundial de Lucha Libre (CMLL), where he was known under the ring name Fujin (風神, Fūjin), named after the Japanese God of the wind, and was part of La Ola Amarilla ("the Yellow Wave") alongside Okumura, Kamaitachi and Raijin.
+He has previously also worked for the American promotion Ring of Honor (ROH) and Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
+In the latter promotion, he was known under the ring name Fujin (風神, Fūjin), named after the Japanese God of the wind, and was part of La Ola Amarilla ("the Yellow Wave") alongside Okumura, Kamaitachi and Raijin (the name Sho worked under in Mexico).

 Early life

 Komatsu was born on June 26, 1988, in Kurihara, Miyagi, Japan where he also grew up.
-He became interested in professional wrestling by watching it on TV with his parents from the age of three.
+He became interested in professional wrestling by watching it on television with his parents from the age of three.
 While in school he joined the wrestling club, learning amateur wrestling at a young age.

 Professional wrestling career

-After graduating from University Komatsu began training for his professional wrestling career at the New Japan Pro-Wrestling (NJPW) dojo.
+After graduating from university, Komatsu began training for his professional wrestling career at the New Japan Pro-Wrestling (NJPW) dojo.
 Initially, he worked a part-time job while trying to pass the NJPW "Young Lions" test, which he finally passed in May 2012.

 New Japan Pro-Wrestling (2012–2016)

 He made his debut for NJPW on November 19, 2012, on NJPW's NEVER project's Shodai NEVER Musabetsu Kyu Oza Kettei Tournament show where he lost to Takaaki Watanabe.
-Komatsu competed as one of NJPW's "Young Lions" a class of rookie wrestlers who work mostly against each other early on, wearing all black gear and with no particular ring character, all part of the structured learning process in NJPW.
-In 2013 he competed in his first major NJPW tournament, teaming up with Kushida to compete in the 2013 Super Junior Tag Tournament.
+Komatsu competed as one of NJPW's "Young Lions", a class of rookie wrestlers who work mostly against each other early on, wearing all black gear and with no particular ring character, all part of the structured learning process in NJPW.
+In 2013, he competed in his first major NJPW tournament, teaming up with Kushida to compete in the 2013 Super Junior Tag Tournament.
 The team lost in the first round to Bushi and Valiente.